-The Berry Pickers Summary, Characters and Book Club Questions
+The Berry Pickers by Amanda Peters: Summary, Review, and Book Club Questions [Spoilers]

 The Berry Pickers Cover